Boldmere

-Boldmere is a suburban village and residential area of Sutton Coldfield, City of Birmingham, England.
+Boldmere is a suburb and residential area of Sutton Coldfield, City of Birmingham, England.
 It is bordered by New Oscott, Sutton Park, Wylde Green and Erdington, and is in the ward of Sutton Vesey.

 History

 Toponymy

 "Boldmere" is a corruption of the word "Baldmoor", coming from the Middle English bald (meaning "a white patch") and the Anglo-Saxon moor (meaning "boggy land").
 Therefore, Boldmere literally means a "bald moor"; a treeless patch.
 Bald (meaning "bold") was also a personal name used by the Anglo-Saxons.

 Name history

 At the time of John Speed's 1610 atlas The Theatre of the Empire of Great Britaine, Boldmere was known as Cofield Wast.
 The area was described as "an open, wild and windy expanse, covered with gorse".

 The United Kingdom Census of 1841 refers to the area as Baldmoor Lake, which was once a body of water south of the Chester Road.
 The lake has also been known as Bowen Pool, Baldmoor, and Bolemore Lake, though no lake is shown on Speed's map of 1610 (nor on other later maps).
 The census did, however, list a dwelling on the Chester Road as "Lake House".
 There is, however, a Lakehouse Road and Baldmoor Lake Road in the area.

 By 1856, the area had become known as The Coldfield, a name which lasted at least until the introduction of the railway.